 Because other market valuation models that we track tend to illustrate overvalued markets as positive on the y-axis, the final thing we'll do is flip the y-axis on this chart.
 Shown below, we now have the same 10Y-3M yield spread data, only with a "what goes up must come down" orientation.

 At the far right of the chart you can see our current position, having just recently exited negative spread (inverted yield curve) territory.
 While the chart gives the appearance that we are entering a period of lower risk - it is important to recognize that every prior recession in the modern era was preceded by a yield curve inversion and un-inversion.
 That is why, despite the metrics appearing to get better, we maintain a 'Strongly Overvalued' rating on this model.
 Looking at the past 50 years as a guide, it seems very likely that we are currently in an economic recession and anticipate a market correction.
 In fact, the New York Federal Reserve uses the yield curve to calculate the probability that the US economy will be in a recession in 12 months.
 (Note: the calc is whether or not there we will be in a recession 12 months from the day of the calculation, not anytime in the subsequent 12 months).
-Currently, the NY Fed assigns a 19% probability that the US will be in a recession in Summer 2021.
+Currently, the NY Fed assigns a 19% probability that the US will be in a recession in Fall 2021.

 So far we've seen that yield curve inversions are highly correlated with subsequent economic recessions - but what can that tell us about stock market valuation?
 Does a yield curve inversion also precede market crashes?
 Do periods of 'normal' sloping yield curves correlate with positive market returns?